CAcertOrg/cacert-infradocs/docs/building.rst

       # Install required operating system packages
       sudo apt-get install python3 python3-venv make
+      # install pipenv
+      python3 -m pip install -U pip pipenv
-      # Setup a fresh virtual Python environment in the venv subdirectory
+      # use pipenv to install require dependencies into a virtual environment
-      pyvenv venv
-      # Activate the virtual environment
-      . venv/bin/activate
-      # Install the documentation build dependencies (Sphinx, extensions and
-      # their dependencies)
-      pip install -r doc-requirements.txt
+      pipenv install
       # Build the documentation in the docs subdirectory
       cd docs
-      make html
+      pipenv run make html

    .. note::

       The above commands should be run from the root directory of a git clone of the cacert-infradocs git repository.
-The result of the :program:`make` exection will be available in the :file:`_build/html/` directory inside the :file:`docs/` directory.
+The result of the :program:`make` exection will be available in the :file:`docs/_build/html/` directory.

 Getting the documentation source
 --------------------------------